-Shahrzad Towfighian received her MS degree from Ryerson University in 2006 and her PhD degree in Mechanical Engineering from the University of Waterloo, Canada in 2011.
-She joined the mechanical engineering department at Binghamton University in fall 2013.
-Her research interests include micro-electro-mechanical sensors/actuators (MEMS) and energy harvesting.
-She develops mathematical modeling of electromechanical systems to study nonlinearities and their effect on the system performance.
-Many undesired nonlinearities are exploited to improve resolution and sensitivity of MEMS devices as well as energy conversion efficiency of vibration harvesters.
-She has been the recipient of NIH and NSF awards.
-In her NSF project, she explores a new way of capacitive sensing called repulsive sensors, which can revolutionize billions of miniature devices such as accelerometers, gyroscopes and MEMS microphones that suffer from instability caused by electrostatic force.
-For her recent NIH grant, she investigates the self-powered load sensors for total knee replacements, which helps monitoring the joint health after replacement.
+Towfighian’s research focuses on micro-electro-mechanical sensors/actuators (MEMS) and energy harvesting.
+Her research group develops mathematical models of electromechanical systems to simulate their behavior and to study the influence of parameters affecting their performance.
+She validates these mathematical models by making prototypes and characterizing their responses.
+The common theme in her research is energy conversion and dynamics of micro-scale devices.
+She is particularly interested in the application of dynamical systems in biomedical devices.
+Towfighian is a recipient of the National Institutes of Health (NIH) and National Science Foundation (NSF) awards.
+In her recently funded NSF project, Towfighian is creating self-powered shock sensors by combining generators and micro-actuators.
+This combination enables detecting a threshold force and responding by automatic opening of a micro-switch.
+This capability enhances the speed and reliability of airbag deployment devices.
+In a previous NSF project, Towfighian and her collaborator Miles explored a new way of capacitive sensing called repulsive sensors, which can revolutionize billions of miniature devices such as accelerometers, gyroscopes and MEMS microphones that suffer from instability, caused by electrostatic force.
+For her NIH grant, she investigates the self-powered load sensors for total knee replacements, which helps monitoring the joint health after replacement.
 This measurement system can be used as a self-awareness device to raise alert when certain activities occur that may damage the implant, thus it can prevent interventions.

 - BS, Amirkabir University of Technology